 Spam filters like Gmail’s use machine learning to predict which messages should go to your main inbox and which messages should go straight to the spam (AKA “promotions”) folder.

-- Wiring money
+- wiring money abroad,

-Then it’s likely to be marked as spam.
+then it’s likely to be marked as spam.
 Other red flags Gmail has learned to look for are emails with lots of misspellings and an abundance of spammy words and phrases.

 While spam filters are sometimes wrong, overall they work quite well… and this is thanks to machine learning.

 While spam and email marketing are two completely different things, they both face the same problem: how do they get into your inbox and convince you to open their emails?

 To accomplish this, Phrasee employs machine learning algorithms to optimize the language used in email subject lines.